-Plus, if you are under the age of 59 1/2, you can't use any of the converted funds to pay these taxes.
-The IRS would consider that an early distribution.
-You'd be hit with a 10% penalty on top of the income taxes as a result.
-For that reason, you should plan on paying the taxes out of your cash savings.
+Plus, if you're younger than 59 1/2, you can't use any of the converted funds to pay these taxes since the IRS would consider that an early distribution.
+As a result, you'd be hit with a 10% penalty on top of income taxes.
+Therefore, you should plan on paying the taxes out of your cash savings.

-If you are older than 59 1/2, you could pay the taxes out of the converted funds without incurring a penalty.
-But you may not want to.
-Doing so would lower your invested balance and your future income potential, which isn't ideal.
+If you're older than 59 1/2, you could pay the taxes out of the converted funds without incurring a penalty.
+But you may not want to since doing so would lower your invested balance and your future income potential, which isn't ideal.

 Finally, you may want to pay these taxes immediately with a quarterly tax payment.
 Waiting until you prepare your tax return in the following year could expose you to an underpayment penalty, particularly if your income or withholding has changed recently.

 Each year, the IRS sets income limits on Roth IRA contributions.
-These limits either lower the amount you're allowed to contribute or prohibit you from making any Roth IRA contributions at all.
+These limits may lower the amount you're allowed to contribute or prohibit you from making any Roth IRA contributions at all.